memgraph/docs/products/memgraph/v0.51.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 This query module should be provided as a shared object (`.so`) file called `louvain.so`.
 Assuming the standard installation on Debian, that file should be located in `/usr/lib/memgraph/query_modules`.
-Again, we can simply run Memgraph with the following command.
+Again, we can simply run Memgraph with the following command:

 ```plaintext
 systemctl start memgraph
 ```

-When using Docker, the equivalent would be the following.
+When using Docker, the equivalent would be the following:

 ```plaintext
 docker run -p 7687:7687 \